 “Work hard to prove that you really are among those God has called and chosen.
 Do these things, and you will never fall away.”
 (2 Pt 1:10 NLT) The Bible does not say we’re saved by works.
 However, a “called and chosen” Christian can “fall away” if he does not “work hard.”

 “For salvation is nearer to us now than when we first believed.”
-(Rom 13:11 ESV) Christian “salvation is nearer,” but not yet achieved.
-This is a far cry from the “once saved, always saved” dogma.
+(Romans 13:11 ESV)read more

 Salvation Through Faith – What About Christian Works?